Note on the Number of Almost Ordinary Triangles: Preliminaries

 \begin{lemma} {\rm (Itai and Rodeh~\cite{IR78}.)} Deciding whether a graph contains a triangle and finding one if it does, or counting all triangles in a graph, can be done in $O(n^\omega)$ time, where $\omega$ is the infimum of all values $\tau$ such that two $n \times n$ real matrices can be multiplied in $O(n^\tau)$ time. \end{lemma}

 The best known upper bound for $\omega$ is roughly $2.372$; see ~\cite{DWZ23,VXXZ24}.
 The significance of the asymptotically fastest known algorithms for matrix multiplication is mainly theoretical: most of them are impractical~\cite[Ch.~10.2.4]{Man89}.
-On the other hand, currently there is no combinatorial algorithm for triangle detection that runs in truly subcubic time~\cite{AFK+24}.
+On the other hand, no combinatorial algorithm for triangle detection that runs in truly subcubic time is currently known~\cite{AFK+24}.